Facebook pixel

 Pay attention to the details.

 Accuracy matters when it comes to having a well-written resume.
-Proper spelling and accurate information regarding location of previous employers, facilities, names, and duties demonstrates your credibility and knowledge as a healthcare worker.
+Proper spelling and accurate information regarding the location of previous employers, facilities, names, and duties demonstrate your credibility and knowledge as a healthcare worker.

 Be mindful of file types.